The Belly Band Basics Blog

 Hi there!

-My name is Dr. Dani and I’m an In-Home Chiropractor to busy individuals and families within the Denver Metro area.
-I love working with the pregnancy, postpartum and pediatric populations and strive for quality care through extended appointment times, follow-up recommendations and education so that you can feel both empowered and cared for!
-I truly just love supporting women!
+My name is Dr. Dani and I’m an in-home chiropractor for busy women and infants within the Denver Metro area.
+I work with women of all ages and stages, but truly shine with the pregnancy, postpartum, and pediatric populations.
+I strive for quality care through extended appointment times, diverse treatment modalities, personalized home-care recommendations, and education so families can feel both empowered and cared for!

 Questions?
 Comments?
 CONTACT ME